johnnyo21/floorplan_3d/README.md

 Using HACS (RECOMMENDED)

 1. If HACS is not installed yet, download it following the instructions @ <a href="https://hacs.xyz/docs/setup/download/">hacs.xyz</a>
 2. Navigate to HACS in the sidebar of your home assistant dashboard and click on the 3 dots in the upper right corner of the screen.
 Navigate to "Custom repositories".
 A dialog should appear with 2 input fields.
-Under Repository enter the github url below and under the Type dropdown select "Integration".
+Under Repository enter the github url below and under the Type dropdown select "Dashboard".
    ```sh
    https://github.com/johnnyo21/floorplan_3d/
    ```